Reconstruction of degeneracy region and power for parabolic equations and systems: Numerical results

+\begin{test} We will take $\theta = 1.5$, $\alpha=1$, $\beta=1$, $T=2$, $t_1 = 0$, $t_2= T$, $u_{01ini} = 0.5$, $u_{02ini}= 1.8$ and $aini=0.1$ as initial guesses to recover the desired value of $a_d=0.5$, $u_{01d}= 1$, $u_{02d}= 2$ using the minimization algorithm.
 The numerical results can be seen in Figures~\ref{fig.aTest5}, ~\ref{fig.aTest5BB} and~\ref{fig.fvalTest5}.
 In Figure~\ref{fig.aTest5}, the stars and the round points correspond to the iterations during the optimization algorithm in the computation of $u_{01}$ and $u_{02}$, respectively.
 In Figure~\ref{fig.aTest5BB}, the round points represent the iterations during the optimization algorithm in the computation of $a$.
 With the solid line in Figure~\ref{fig.fvalTest5}, we have represented the evolution of the cost during iterations.
 The algorithm does not converge well and we can see that the value of $u_{01}$ is not recovering properly.
 The value of the functional does not become small: this indicates that, in this case, we are not able to obtain a solution of the inverse problem.
 However, for the value of $u_{02}$ defined on the side where we take the distributed measurements, we get a better approximation.
-This suggests that the inverse problem might be solved in the right interval $(a,1)$, as we expect from the uniqueness Theorems \ref{theorem-strongly-right} and \ref{theorem2-uniq-system-2}.
+This suggests that the inverse problem might be solved in the right interval $(a,1)$, as we expect from the uniqueness Theorems \ref{theorem-strongly-right} and \ref{theorem2-uniq-system-2}. \end{test}